 Your consent is required in order to apply for and be admitted to a LTC home.
-Part of the application process involves the Home and Community Care Support Services Care Coordinator completing an assessment to ensure that your care needs can be met in longterm care.
-If it is determined that your care needs are not appropriate for long-term care, the Home and Community Care Support Services professional will help you determine the best place. for you to get the help you need.
+Part of the application process involves the Home and Community Care Support Services North East Care Coordinator completing an assessment to ensure that your care needs can be met in long-term care.
+If it is determined that your care needs are not appropriate for long-term care, we help you determine the best place for you to get the help you need.